Nanostring-Biostats/CosMx-Analysis-Scratch-Space/blog/FOV QC.md

 We have observed the below root causes of FOV artifacts:

 #### Registration failure:
-the images from each reporter cycle must be "registered", i.e. aligned to the images from the other cycles, in both horizontal and vertical position.
+The images from each reporter cycle must be "registered", i.e. aligned to the images from the other cycles, in both horizontal and vertical position.
 This process can go wrong in various ways, but all with the same impact: the barcode bits from that reporter cycle are assigned to the wrong positions, and they can no longer be used